 Consistency might sound like an impossible thing to accomplish.
 The thought of keeping your social media profiles on a variety of platforms consistent can make you feel overwhelmed.
 This is the secret all freelancers know and use on social media.

 A consistent online presence doesn't just allow freelancers to manage and control their online presence.
 Consistency allows freelancers to be much more confident because they are always aware of what their online presence looks like.
 Remember your online presence is going to grow as you get more experience, add new social media platforms, or just regularly use social media.

 As you do more on social media, it can become harder to keep track of.
 If you aren't careful, you could be sending mixed messages to your ideal clients.
 The wrong signals can make or break a potential client's decision to work with you.

-Now you don't have to go crazy checking your online presence every day.
-However, doing the checks regularly as the ones mentioned in part one will help you see if everything consistent with the voice and feel of your personal brand.
+Now you don't have to go crazy checking your online presence daily.
+However, doing the checks regularly as the ones mentioned in part one will help you see if everything is consistent with the voice and feel of your brand.
 When you do these checks, put yourself in the shoes of a potential client.